 Stay hydrated by fighting off TEWL with these three steps!

-Understanding transepidermal water loss (TEWL) allows us to tap into the realm of self-care and empower our skin’s natural abilities.
+Understanding transepidermal water loss (TEWL) allows us to tap into the realm of skincare and empower our skin’s natural abilities.
 Our skin’s barrier functions play a vital role in maintaining moisture and protecting us from the outside world.
 By keeping our body temperature in check and nourishing our skin with the right ingredients, we can cultivate a healthy and balanced complexion.

 Say goodbye to that uncomfortable skin feeling and embrace hydration and nourishment in your beauty routine.
 Remember, it’s not about conforming to beauty trends but about finding what feels right for you.
 So let your skin lead the way, and together, let’s break free from the modern-day matrix and embark on a journey of authentic beauty and wellbeing.